JohnSnowLabs/spark-nlp/docs/en/alab/project_creation.md

 - The `Reviewer` is able to see the work of the annotators and approve it or reject in case he finds issues that need to be solved.
 - The `Manager` is able to see the work of the `Annotators` and of the `Reviewers` and he can assign tasks to team members.
 This is useful for eliminating work overlap and for a better management of the work load.

 To add a user to your project team, select your Project, then from the left side menu access the `Setup` option and then the `Team` option.
 On the `Add Team Member` page that opens, start typing the name of a user in the available text box.
 This will populate a list of available users having the username start with the characters you typed.
 From the dropdown select the user you want to add to your team.
-Select a role for the user and click on the “Add to team” button.
+Select a role for the user and click on the `Add to team` button.

 ![teamMembers](https://user-images.githubusercontent.com/46840490/193060010-3394cccd-93ab-40a8-8479-98155ea8b417.gif)

 In the `Add Team Member` page users can add/remove/update the team members even in the case of a large number of members.
 The team members are displayed in a tabular view.
 Each member has a **priority** assigned to them for CONLL export which can be changed by dragging users across the list.

 > **NOTE:** The priority assigned for users in the `Add Team Member` page is taken into account by the Model Training script for differentiating among the available ground truth completions (when more than one is available for a task) in view of choosing the higer priority completion which will be used for model training.
+Learn more [here](/docs/en/alab/training_configurations#selection-of-completions).

 ### Project Configuration